tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.graph_editor.md

 ##### Returns:

-  A Python set of all the tf.Operation in the intersection of a foward and a
+  A Python set of all the tf.Operation in the intersection of a forward and a
     backward walk.

 ##### Raises: